cardano-foundation/CIPs/CIP-0048/README.md

     }
     ```
   - The `image` tag can still be used as a thumbnail if required.
-- Not all NFT's require an image (CIP 25 is confusing called the `NFT metadata standard?`) TODO: review
 - If there are multiple `refs` defined the references that are _NOT_ defined in the `image` tag have the same behavior as the `files` tag currently defined in CIP25

 # Example